 Again, you will be most successful at preventing and reversing auto-immunity by working with a specialist practitioner who can help you implement each of these steps in a way that works for your lifestyle and that is most effective for you.

-You could start with the Hamptons Cleanse, which I designed to heal Leaky Gut by supporting you to avoid gluten and other common food allergens.
-Many people follow the Hamptons Cleanse after receiving their IgG and IgA food results as way to make the transition easier as they eliminate the foods that are causing them problems.
+You could start with my Stress Remedy Programs (7-day or 21-day), which I designed to heal Leaky Gut by supporting you to avoid gluten and other common food allergens.
+Many people follow the these programs after receiving their IgG and IgA food sensitivity test results as way to make the transition easier as they eliminate the foods that are causing them problems.

-I have also created a Leaky Gut Program that includes consultations with me, as well as the IgG and IGA food panel, and the Hamptons Cleanse.
+I have also created a Leaky Gut Program that includes consultations with me, as well as the IgG and IGA food panel I mentioned above.
 This would be a great way to start down the path of addressing your auto-immunity.

 18th September 2015